psi4/psi4/doc/sphinxman/source/manage_release.rst

 Collect new authors
 -------------------

 * Survey contributions to current Milestone.
-Add new contribs and PR lists to release notes GitHub issue
+Add new contributors to the release notes GitHub issue.
-* Figure out any new "Additional Contributors" authors since last release
+* Figure out any new "Additional Contributors" authors since last release.
-* Edit ``psi4/header.py`` accordingly, make PR
-* Get permission of new authors and their particulars for ``codemeta.json``
+* Get permission of new authors and their particulars for ``codemeta.json``.
-* Invite any contributors with at least 3 PRs to join GitHub Organization
+* Edit ``psi4/header.py`` accordingly and make PR.

 Anticipate next release